-WooCommerce allows you to set up the entire store with a couple of clicks, and with its powerful setup wizard, you do not have to worry about the technicalities.
+WooCommerce allows you to set up the entire store with a couple of clicks, and with its powerful setup wizard, you do not have to worry about technicalities.

 You just need to enter the details and information about your store, and WooCommerce will take care of the same.

-WooCommerce automatically adds eCommerce parts to your eCommerce websites like the cart page or the checkout page.
+WooCommerce automatically adds eCommerce parts to your eCommerce websites, like the cart page or the checkout page.

-When a user buys a product, they go through a proper step by step buying journey.
+When a user buys a product, they go through a proper step-by-step buying journey.

-This journey usually starts from Adding Product to the Cart > Cart page > Checkout page > Payment and finally to the Thank you page.
+This journey usually starts from Adding Product to the Cart > Cart page > Checkout page > Payment and finally to the Thank You page.
 The WooCommerce plugin handles all of this.

 So then… Why are we customizing WooCommerce with Elementor?